 The new shower will now be positioned where the sink and toilet was, meaning a much bigger cubicle.
 The new toilet will be fitted where the shower used to be and the new sink opposite the door, which will now be a sliding door, fitted on the outside, meaning more space as it won’t be opening into the bathroom.
 This morning, it all looks an absolute mess – but out of mess and chaos we’re hoping something very beautiful will emerge.

-Yep, that is the toilet in the Well Room…
+And, yes, that is a toilet, sitting in The Well Room…

 So, currently, apart from the living room, that’s all of downstairs in utter disarray.
 But hopefully it will mean that when our first visitors arrive mid-April, we’ll have a kitchen and bathroom to be proud of.
 We hope…